shaack/cm-pgn/README.md

 ### pgn.history

 The moves are stored in an array.
-Every element of the array has the following structure
+Every element of that array has the following structure

 ```js
 pgn.history.moves[i] = {